regebro/prehistoric-python/presentation.rst

 .. note::

-    This has been the norm since Python 2.2.
+    "in" has been the norm since Python 2.2.
 It's been 15 years. has_key doesn't even exist in Python 3.
-Stop using has_key() on dictionaries.
 And you probably think I'm silly for mentioning this.
-Let me present to you, github!
+Let me present to you, github search!

 ----